 Law enforcement resources are a top issue

-For the law enforcement task group, the top two issues identified are resources/staffing and presence, which include looking at alternatives to officer presence such as photo radar and lights.
+For the Law Enforcement task group, the top two issues identified were resources/staffing and presence, which include looking at alternatives to officer presence such as photo radar lights.

 “Everyone agreed that more enforcement was needed, especially outside of the larger cities,” said Captain Dave Anderson with Oregon State Police.
 “Staffing shortages make it difficult for Oregon State Police and local law enforcement agencies to meet some work zone commitments.”

 Solutions discussed include increasing funding and staffing for law enforcement agencies, decreasing or eliminating the fund match requirement for federal grants, developing a statewide method for prioritizing projects that need enhanced law enforcement for work zone safety and addressing barriers in how funding is distributed.
 For example, federal work zone safety enforcement funds usually can’t be spent on maintenance projects.

 The Engineering subcommittee came up with five recommendations: